 What is White Pocket

 White Pocket is a section of the Paria Plateau in Vermillion Cliffs National Monument.
-While this national monument is famous for “The Wave” hike, White Pocket is the true hidden gem.
+While this national monument is famous for “The Wave” hike, White Pocket is the true hidden gem that is one of the best things to do in Page, Arizona.
 This incredible group of rock formations includes crazy swirls of color, pockets in the rock created over time by water and animal tracks, and unique rock features created by erosion.
 What makes this area so popular is the fact that it looks like an alien planet.
 The Navajo sandstone has eroded over time to create incredible rock formations and layers of color that make it a photographer’s paradise.

 Getting To White Pocket